Using KSTEP

 Digital Status

-The Opto Isolated 12-24V Digital Inputs can be observed by selecting the Virtual Tab of the Digital I/O Screen.
-The 16 opto inputs will be shown as active when current is flowing through the opto circuit.
-For input circuit and pinouts see.
-The KStep Opto Inputs are actually virtual inputs that are multiplexed in through KFLOP I/O. KFLOP can perform this multiplexing automatically by setting the global variable KStepPresent.
+The state of the Optically Isolated 12-24V Digital Inputs can be observed by selecting the "Virtual/KStep" Tab on the Digital I/O Screen.
+Each input will be marked as active if current is flowing through the optical isolation circuit.
+For input circuits and pinouts see.
+The KStep Opto Inputs are actually virtual inputs that are multiplexed in through KFLOP/Kogna I/O. KFLOP/Kogna can perform this multiplexing automatically by setting the global variable KStepPresent.
 The following line of C code should be added to your Init.c program:

 KStepPresent=TRUE;